-After February 13, you will receive an email one week in advance of your account being automatically enabled.
+You will receive an email one week in advance

-After your account is enabled, you will be unable to access your email until MFA is configured.
+After your account is enabled, your ECU email is inaccessible until MFA is configured.
 See the instructions below.

 This process makes your account more secure.
 A hacker needs not only your ECU user name and passphrase, but a second piece of information as well.